taroz/Smartphone-GNSS-Booster/android-rtcm-streamer/README.md

 ![System block diagram and app screenshot: raw GNSS acquisition, RTCM streamer and viewer on the phone; RTK-GNSS engine on the cloud RTK server fed by a base station over NTRIP](docs/android-rtcm-streamer.png)

-Left: data flow.
-The phone acquires raw GNSS measurements, encodes them as RTCM observations and sends them over TCP to the RTK-GNSS engine (`rtkrcv`) on the cloud server, which also receives base station observations and navigation data over NTRIP.
-The solution is sent back over a second TCP connection and shown in the viewer.
-Right: the app screen with connection settings, status line, solution and a plot of the recent positions.

 ## Build and install from source

 ### Prerequisites